Jellyfish have been on the earth for millions of years, far longer than the dinosaurs.

-- Jellyfish cannot swim but must drift along with the tides of the oceans.
-When a large number of jellyfish end up in the same area due to the tides it is called a ‘bloom’.
+- Jellyfish cannot swim but must drift along with the oceans’ tides.
+When a large number of jellyfish end up in the same area due to the tides, it is called a ‘bloom.’

 - Each of the jellyfish species has a different lifecycle.
-Some can live for just a couple of days, while others can live as long as a year.
+Some can live for just a few days, while others can live as long as a year.

 - Jellyfish reproduce with both male and female and create the tiny ‘planulae’ that falls to the ocean bottom.
-Each of the ‘planulae’ will form polyps and those create small buds that end up being the baby jellyfish, called ‘ephyrae’.
+Each of the ‘planulae’ will form polyps, creating small buds that end up being the baby jellyfish, called ‘ephyrae.’

 - Jellyfish that sting has long tentacles with stinging cells at the ends.
 They are designed for capturing their food and injecting toxins to allow them to eat.